coderg5404/auto-annotated-portfolio/content/pages/index.md

       recent projects were related to UNT Search Engine where I worked on building serach engine and designing it.
     elementId: slug
-    media:
-      type: ImageBlock
-      altText: altText of the image
-      caption: Caption of the image
-      elementId: ''
-      url: /images/c.png
 ---